cytopia/devilbox/docs/getting-started/create-your-first-project.rst

    # create a new project directory named: project-1
    host> mkdir project-1

-Vist the vhost page again and see what has changed: http://localhost/vhosts.php
+Visit the vhost page again and see what has changed: http://localhost/vhosts.php

 .. image:: /_static/img/devilbox-vhosts-directory.png